merizrizal/openstack-lab/README.md

 Now our OpenStack Lab should be ready.

-**Known Issues:**
-- Once we provisioned a VM by doing `openstack create server`.
-There will be no IP address configured.
-Somehow, the OpenStack DHCP service does not work as expected.
-So we need to configure the IP address manually on the VM.
-- Also we need to configure this on our bare-metal `sudo iptables -t nat -A POSTROUTING -s 192.168.123.0/24 -o <our-physical-interface> -j MASQUERADE` to allow the VM to be connected to the internet.

-Reach me at meriz.rizal@gmail.com to connect with me
+Reach me at meriz.rizal@gmail.com to connect with me or collaboration.